 The Philanthropy Meets Parliament Summit is the flagship event of this year, bringing philanthropy and government together to grow understanding of the broader context in which they operate, showcase successful collaboration and encourage more effective engagement.

-This year’s event is especially important as it is our first opportunity to engage with key policy documents presented by a newly elected government.
+This year’s event is especially important as it is our first opportunity to engage collectively with the newly re-elected Morrison Government.